lipoyang/SOEM4Arduino/README.md

-# Simple Open EtherCAT Master Library for Arduino (Beta Ver.)
+# Simple Open EtherCAT Master Library for Arduino

 This is SOEM (Simple Open EtherCAT Master) library ported for Arduino.